kevinpang/ccbot/README.md

   * Sets the clan tag for new wars.
 Required for /stats and /summary to work.
 * /setcalltimer <# hours>
   * Sets the call timer for new wars (use 1/2 or 1/4 for flex timers)
+* /setautolog on
+  * ccbot will automatically log attacks and send you war start and war end messages (requires your war log be public)
+* /setautostart on
+  * ccbot will automatically start Clash Caller wars for you

 # Normal usage
 * /start <war size> <enemy clan name>